Fredericdrnl/Tictactoe/README.md

 ## Aim of this project 📍

-This project is a tictactoe in cmd (without graphic part).
+This project is a tictactoe in command prompt (without graphic part).

 ## Technologies use ⚙️